By Mukund Sathe

 Day 3: 14thFebruary, 2026 Saturday – Teda gaon – Pawalgad – 40 KM

-Had a morning walk to nearby temple on a small hill.
-It offered a pleasant view of wheat fields on Teda village.
-Got ready, had a breakfast, packed up the tent belongings and moved out about 10AM.
+A morning walk to a hilltop temple offered a stunning panoramic view of the golden wheat fields of Teda village.
+Got ready, had breakfast, packed up the tent belongings and moved out about 10 AM.

 We rode back to Ramnagar dam and moved towards Kaladhungi road.
 After couple of kilometers took a left turn for some scenic ride.
 It was a ride through forest where we spotted some deer.
 After a ride for half an hour, we stopped at a river side restaurant for a coffee break.